-6.1 The school has an Accessibility Plan that is monitored, reviewed and reported upon annually to the Governing Body in compliance with legal requirements.
+6.1.
+The school has an Accessibility Plan that is monitored, reviewed and reported upon annually to the Governing Body in compliance with legal requirements.
 We are mindful of the duties under the Equality Act 2010 as amended in September 2012 to provide Auxiliary Aids and Services where appropriate as detailed in 'The Equality Act 2010 and schools - (May 2014)'.
 We comply with the requirement to support children/young people with disability as defined by the Act.

-6.2 At this school we might use the following to support children with SEN:
+- 6.2.
+At this school we might use the following to support children with SEN: [school to detail Information below an example] - Physical environment (lighting, wheelchair access, sensory resources) - Assistive technology - Differentiated access to the curriculum - Examination Access Arrangements if the individual requires this.

-- Intervention groups, 1:1 work/timetables

-- Visual timetables and resources

-- Support staff trained to deliver specific SEND programes (M2L, NELI, Hamish & Milo, TIS)

-- Physical environment (lifts, lighting, sensory resources)

-- Assistive technology

-- Differentiated access to the curriculum

-- Assessment Access Arrangements